joctaTorres/StudyTexts/LINUX/Processes.md

 > The Linux init daemon was based upon the UNIX System V init daemon.
 Thus, it is called the _SysVinit_ daemon.
 Another classic init daemon was based on Berkeley UNIX, also called BSD.
 Therefore, the two original Linux init daemons were BSD init and SysVinit.
 The classic init daemons worked without problems for many years.
 However, these daemons were created to work within a static environment.
 As new hardware, such as USB devices, came along, the classic init daemons had trouble dealing with these and other hot-plug devices.
 New init daemons were needed to deal with these fluid environments.
 In addition, as new services came along, the classic init daemons had to deal with starting more and more services.
 Thus, the entire system initialization process was less efficient and ultimately slower.

+The modern initialization daemons have tried to solve the problems of ineffi cient system boots and non-static environments.
+Two of these _init_ daemons are the _**Upstart** init_ and _**systemd** daemons_.

+> Recently, Ubuntu, RHEL, and Fedora distributions have made the move to the newer systemd daemon while maintaining backward compatibility to the classic SysVinit, Upstart, or BSD init daemons.

 ### How new processes are created: